 While I like USB-C chargers, I tend to find them weak and this is no exception.
 In fact, this one scares me a little more since the length of the rigid connection is so long.
 I found that when using it on my couch, there was a significant among of leverage on the USB-C connection that pulled upward.
 It works, of course, but I worry about the long term abuse of these stresses.

-My fix to this is simple – buy a 90 degree USB-C adapter on Amazon.
+buy a 90 degree USB-C adapter on Amazon.
 It’s cheap, solved all my problems and is easy enough to remove.
 It also allowed me to direct the cable towards me in the couple situations where I needed it.

 Keyboard and trackpad